Top 10 trends in ERP Implementation

 The enterprise cloud ERP is the preferred business platform now.
 The On premise and traditional ERP is slowly declining.
 The adoption of cloud ERP will rise by more than 100% and legacy ERP will decline more than 30%, as per PwC.
 The cloud based ERP is clearly gaining prominence and giving rich dividends to its customers.
 Companies are looking for Results more than investments when it comes to ERPs now.
 And on demand cloud ERP is the solution for most enterprise customers.
 Here is a look at the top trends for ERP implementations.

 The adoption of cloud based systems has been on the rise.
-Whether it is the CRM, Finance management, HRM or Asset Management, the companies are increasingly choosing cloud based systems over the traditional options.
+Whether it is the CRM, Finance management, HR management or Asset Management, the companies are increasingly choosing cloud based systems over the traditional options.
 Cloud is now a key business driver for ERP systems.
 The companies are evaluating their options of deploying systems to cut down on infrastructure costs to implement ERP systems.

 2. Driving Business